 Understanding Scar Tissue and Its Formation

 When your skin undergoes an injury, it heals by forming scar tissue, a process that can vary considerably from person to person.
 Scar tissue develops as your body repairs itself, replacing lost or damaged skin with fibrous connective tissue.
-This tissue is made primarily of collagen, which helps restore the skin’s structure.
+This tissue is made mainly of collagen, which helps restore the skin’s structure.

 Benefits of Scar Massage